Citrus-V: Advancing Medical Foundation Models with Unified Medical Image Grounding for Clinical Reasoning

 Contribution

-1. We construct a unified model that integrates detection, segmentation, and multimodal chain-of-thought reasoning, enabling pixel-level lesion localization, structured report generation, and physician-like diagnostic inference within a single model.
+1. Unified Integration of Visual and Reasoning Capabilities: We construct a unified model that integrates detection, segmentation, and multimodal chain-of-thought reasoning, enabling pixel-level lesion localization, structured report generation, and physician-like diagnostic inference within a single model.

-2. To facilitate reproducibility and support the research community, we release Citrus-V along with a curated open-source data suite, including a multimodal chain-of-thought reasoning dataset for report generation, a refined detection and segmentation benchmark with corrected labels, and a medical document understanding benchmark with graded difficulty levels.
+2. Comprehensive Open-Source Data Suite: To facilitate reproducibility and support the research community, we release Citrus-V along with a curated open-source data suite, including:

-3. We further design a novel multimodal training paradigm to accelerate convergence and enhance generalization across diverse imaging and reasoning tasks.
+3. Novel Multimodal Training Paradigm: We further design a novel multimodal training paradigm to accelerate convergence and enhance generalization across diverse imaging and reasoning tasks.

 Comparison with Other Methods